-A student with or carrying a communicable and/or chronic infectious disease has all rights, privileges, and services provided by law and the School Board's policies.
-The Superintendent will develop procedures to safeguard these rights while managing health and safety concerns.
+A student with or carrying a communicable and/or chronic infectious disease has all rights, privileges, and services provided by law and the District's policies.
+The Superintendent will develop procedures for communicable and chronic infectious diseases for the Board's consideration.